3DCP-TUe/SaladSlicer/README.md

 We would like to acknowledge the authors of [Robot Components](https://github.com/RobotComponents/RobotComponents) for making their Grasshopper plugin available and open source.
 The code structure of Salad Slicer is heavily influenced by [Robot Components](https://github.com/RobotComponents/RobotComponents).
 As an acknowledgment, we have provided [Example Files](https://github.com/3DCP-TUe/SaladSlicer/tree/master/ExampleFiles) wherein we demonstrate how to use Salad Slicer in combination with [Robot Components](https://github.com/RobotComponents/RobotComponents).

 ## Cite
 Salad Slicer is a free-to-use Grasshopper plugin, and we kindly ask you to cite it if used.
-Citing software helps recognize the work that went into developing it and allows us to track its usage, making it easier to secure funding for further improvements.
-More importantly, citing the software provides details on the tools used, ensuring that results can be reproduced.
+By citing the software, you recognize the work that went into its development and allow us to track its usage, making it easier to secure funding for further improvements.
+More importantly, citing the software and providing details on the tools used ensures that results can be reproduced.
 See [How to cite and describe software](https://software.ac.uk/how-cite-software) for more details and an in-depth discussion.

 To cite all versions of Salad Slicer - as a reference to the whole project -  in publications, use: